Random Expansive Measures: Preliminaries and Main Results

 where

-is called the fiber entropy of $f$ or the relative entropy of $F$ with respect to a partition $\mathcal{R}$ and $\bigvee$ denotes the join of partitions.
+is called the relative entropy of $f$ with respect to a partition $\mathcal{R}$ and $\bigvee$ denotes the join of partitions.
 The supremum is taken over all finite measurable partitions $\xi$ of $X$.
 The reader can find more results and properties in Kifer \cite{KiferLiu}.

 For each $w\in \Omega$ and $p\in \E_{w}$, we define the \textit{w-stable set} of $p$ by

 The \textit{w-stable class} is a subset equal to $W_{w}^{s}(p)$ for some $p\in \E_{w}$.